BT-WEBDEV/Real-Estate-Web-Scraper/README.md

 Perform a search on Century21 website.

-Copy/Paste your search URL from the Century21 website to the Requests.Get method at the top of the script.
+Copy/Paste your search URL from the Century 21 website to the Requests.Get method at the top of the script.

 Run the Python script named "web_scraper.ipynb" using Jupyter